altenwald/debian-erlang-builder/README.md

 11. erlang_bullseye
 12. erlang_bookworm

-You can create each of these images going into the specific directory and running:
+You can create each of these images running the script:

 ```
-docker build -t erlang_stretch .
+./build_image.sh stretch
 ```

 These images must be required during the build process.